asciamanna/asciamanna.github.io/_posts/2019-03-23-the-cost-of-cost-center-software-development.md

 Attempting to create cross-functional development teams in this environment is an exercise in futility.
 Each team could have nearly as many direct managers as members of the team.
 Each of those managers is part of a hierarchy that has its own stake in what each team works on.
 The delivery teams often end up getting competing direction.
 They are asked to work together to deliver features, but also are required to adhere to each individual manager's goals &mdash; which can often be at odds with the team's goals.
 The unfortunate result is that the delivery teams are left to deal with the pressure and pull from competing functional managers.

 #### Broken Feedback Loops
-As these hierarchies grow feedback loops, if they exist at all, they become significantly lengthened such that they provide no value to the teams delivering software.
+As these hierarchies grow feedback loops, if they exist at all, become significantly lengthened such that they provide no value to the teams delivering software.
 The decision makers are so far removed from the decisions they make, they don't see the effect their decisions have on the software teams' abilities to deliver.
 Nor do they see the effect of those decisions on the software being created.

 > In most organizations, the bottleneck is at the top of the bottle.
 > _&mdash;Peter F. Drucker_

 ### Obsession with Operating at Scale